-I learn chess openings differently than most players…
+I learn chess openings a little differently to most players…

 The average club player learns chess openings by getting a book or course, learning the main lines, and then parroting them in their own games.